axibase/atsd/rule-engine/scheduled-rules.md

 ## Overview

-The rule engine implemented in ATSD is **event driven**: the condition specified in the rule is evaluated when a new command is added or an old command is removed from the window.
+ATSD Rule Engine is **event driven** thus, a condition specified by a rule is evaluated when a new command is added or an old command is removed from the window.

-To evaluate the rule on schedule instead of event, use **timer** metrics which are produced regularly by the database itself:
+To evaluate the rule on a schedule instead of based on an event use **timer** metrics, which cause the rule to be triggered regularly by the database itself.

 **Metric Name** | **Frequency**
 ---|:---